vinceimbat/vinceimbat/content/A good workflow optimizes freedom.md

 sr-ease: 268
 ---

-A good workflow should be structured in a way that optimizes autonomy ([[Freedom motivates us]], [[Autonomy lengthens your life]]).
+A good workflow should be structured in a way that optimizes autonomy ([[freedom motivates us]], [[autonomy lengthens your life]]).
 It should allow us to choose what we want to work on at any given time and transition smoothly from one task to another without compromising the bigger picture.
 A good workflow takes into consideration that everything is interconnected but are also mutually separate from one another.
 We need a system that is as comprehensive as GTD but suitable for an open-ended process.
-Such a workflow is made up of small tasks as [[Working on smaller tasks creates a sense of control]] ([[break down your work into small and clearly separated tasks]]). [[my workflow]] should be optimized for freedom.
+Such a workflow is made up of small tasks as [[working on smaller tasks creates a sense of control]] ([[break down your work into small and clearly separated tasks]]). [[my workflow]] should be optimized for freedom.

 To do